Word4Today

 Joseph the Father of Mary?

-(Praying that We All would get this Right)
+(May We All Get this Right)

 “Jacob fathered Joseph the father of Mary, from whom was born Jesus, who is called Christ.”
 (Matthew 1:16 REV)